Is Task-Specific Training Necessary for Anomaly Detection?: Results and Analysis on the 3D-ADAM Dataset

+Figure~\ref{fig:Figure_adam} presents qualitative anomaly maps on 3D-ADAM.
+Consistent with the quantitative results, RAD can localize small missing components and subtle surface defects under large viewpoint and appearance changes.
+At the same time, occasional activations still appear on visually complex background or supporting-board regions.
+These false positives are partly caused by RGB appearance changes induced by viewpoint and illumination variations, which may make some normal regions appear far from the stored anomaly-free memory.

-Overall, these results expose an inherent limitation of purely RGB-based anomaly detection in 3D scenes and motivate 3D-aware extensions of RAD.
-An interesting next step is to exploit the full 3D signals available in 3D-ADAM to better disentangle object from background, enforce cross-view consistency, and suppress spurious responses on geometrically stable background regions.
+Overall, the 3D-ADAM results show that RAD remains effective under geometric and appearance variations, while the score-distribution analysis explains why pixel-level $F_1$ remains challenging despite high pixel AUROC.
+Since the current evaluation uses only RGB, a promising future direction is to exploit the full 3D signals available in 3D-ADAM, such as depth, point clouds, or multi-view consistency, to better separate objects from background and suppress spurious responses on geometrically stable regions.